Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

 See that we use the `vw` (_viewport width_) and `vh` (_viewport height_) instead of a percentage value.
 Why?
 In nutshell, a very non precisely answer is, we use it because the percentage will be calculated from the parent element, while the viewport is calculated from the browser window area size.
 And together with the `position: fixed` it will be always in the same viewport position even if we scroll the content "below".
-Below, because this wrapper should be `always on top`.
-For this make sure that the `z-index`'s value is high enough.
+Yes, they are **below**, because this wrapper should be **always on top**.
+For this make sure that the
+`z-index`'s value is high enough.

-> But if it's on the top it will block the content below!
+> But if it's on the top it will block the underneath content!

 No, and here's the little magic, I was talking about.
 The `pointer-events: none;` will make sure that this element will let through every pointer (mouse) events to the elements underneath.